2021 FFA Cup: Semi-finals

+The draw took place on 6 January 2022.
+This was a rare occurrence of all four semi-finalists being members of the top flight.

 Final

 Individual honours

 The recipient of the Michael Cockerill Medal to recognise the tournament's standout National Premier Leagues performer was Finn Beakhurst from Lions FC.

 Jake Brimmer from Melbourne Victory and Kye Rowles from Central Coast Mariners won the Mark Viduka Medal for the players of the match in the final, the first time in the competition's history that there's been dual recipients.

 Top goalscorers

-Note Goals scored in preliminary rounds not included.

 Broadcasting rights

 Matches were broadcast live on 10 Play.
 The final was broadcast on free-to-air TV through Network 10, a first for the competition.